AnastasiaLunina/django-wecode/README.md

 - Logged in users can leave comments and vote for the projects, this way project's rating is calculated <br>
 - Pagination implemented <br>
 - Login/Logout/Register <br>
+- In Progress: Translation to a different language

 ## Setup